Sandra Day O'Connor High School (Texas): Athletics

 Most school sports have practices and home games at O'Connor High itself.
 However, the football team, soccer team, and swimming & diving team uses the Dub Farris Athletic Complex off of Loop 1604 and Bamberger Trail for practice and home venues.

-Agriculture Science & Technology Academy (ASTA)
+Agriculture Science & Technology Academy

 In 2021, Northside ISD opened its 7th Magnet High School at Sandra Day O'Connor HS.
 Previously, students residing in NISD, but not in the O'Connor Zone could apply to a very selective amount of spots for the Agriculture Endorsement.
 The Northside Board unanimously voted to establish the Agriculture Science & Technology Academy at O'Connor HS.
 Every year, a class of 250 Freshman residing outside of O'Connor are permitted to attend O'Connor through a lottery system.
 O'Connor offers 9 Industry Based Certifications through the new magnet school: